PeterHolmsoe/Social_data_final_report/README.md

 In the interactive map under, you can yourself see the spread of COVID-19 in the different US state.

 (For the teacher: The plot is served on a Heroku serve, which is not super fast.
-If it doesn't work, reload the page and wait a minut or two)
+If it does not work, reload the page and wait a minut or two)

 <p align="center">
 <iframe src="https://trond123fred.herokuapp.com/interactive_map" width="800" height="525"></iframe>